The 2020-2021 Professional Development Fellowship (PDF) program application period is coming soon.

 3. I was selected and received FLO’s email that explains my responsibilities as a PDF recipient.
 The email indicates that I must submit an Automatic Clearing House (ACH) form.
 I am concerned about providing my personal information; how do you handle it?

-The ACH form allows FLO to request your reimbursement from the DOS financial department (who is this?) in Charleston, SC.
+The ACH form allows FLO to request your reimbursement from the Department of State financial department in Charleston, SC.
 Please read the ACH form instructions carefully.
 If you have a DOS employee ID, you do not need to provide us with your social security number.
 Please remember that FLO can accept the ACH via snail mail or telephone 202-647-1076 or fax 202-647-1670.